codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

-## Create custom variables
+## Create user-defined variables
-Create user-defined variables by manually adding them or by importing predefined variables from files.
+Create user-defined variables manually or by importing predefined variables from files.
-Add user-defined variables to projects, pipelines, builds, and shared configuration.
-See how variables are used in pipeline runs by [priority](#priority-for-user-defined-variable-overrides).
+Add user-defined variables to projects, pipelines, builds, and triggers.

+### Empty user-defined variables
+Codefresh allows you to add variables with just the key definition, without the value.
+The value is populated automatically during pipeline execution or defined manually.
+You can add empty variables to projects, pipelines, and build triggers.

+>**NOTE**
+Encryption is not supported for empty variables.

+### Import user-defined variables in bulk
+Add custom variables in bulk by pasting them into a text file or by importing them from a file.

+* Import from text
+  This is a quick option to add variables defined locally or in specific environments to a pipeline.
+  You simply copy the set of variables and paste them into the text editor.

+* Import from file
+  Importing from a file is useful when you have a file containing the predefined variables.

 ### Priority for user-defined variable overrides
 In Codefresh, you can add user-defined variables to different entities, providing variable definitions at several levels.